-You can have a granny flat interest in any kind of dwelling and not just those typically referred to as granny flats.
+You can have a granny flat interest in any kind of property.
+It doesn't just apply to properties often referred to as granny flats.

-Granny flat interests are usually family arrangements providing company and nearby help for older people, but they don’t have to be for social security purposes.
+Granny flat interests are usually family arrangements providing company and nearby help for older people.
+They don't have to be for social security purposes.

 Creating a granny flat interest

-You create a granny flat interest when you exchange assets, money or both assets and money for a right to live in someone else’s property for life.
+You create a granny flat interest when you exchange assets, money or both for a right to live in someone's property for life.